NREL/hpxml_version_translator/README.md

-# ResStock-Cambium
+# HPXML 2 to 3 Converter

-The ResStock-Cambium package allows you to query and combine ResStock results with Cambium emissions factors.
+This package converts an HPXML file from version 2 to 3.0.

 ## Installation